After months of trying, you’ve finally secured that all important first meeting. Now is the time to ditch your slide deck.

 For many who operating in the B2B/consultancy realm, the mere thought of ditching your slide deck might have you breaking out in a cold sweat.
 After all, most business owners and sales reps start to think about their messages, what they want to get across to their prospect, and how they want to get it across.

 In most cases, if you haven’t met your prospect before, you may feel the need to educate them about everything that your company does.
 This could mean reeling out a PowerPoint presentation to wow them.
 And this leads to…

 Death by Powerpoint

-If you’ve been on the receiving end of one of these presentations, you really will agree that it is death by PowerPoint!
-If you really do think that this is the time to bring out the big 50+ page slide deck, pause for a breath.
-Take a different tact and imagine yourself in your client’s or prospect’s shoes.
+If you’ve been on the receiving end of one of these presentations, I’m sure you will agree that it is death by PowerPoint!
+If you really think this is the time to bring out the big 50+ page slide deck, pause for a breath.
+Take a different tact, and imagine yourself in your client’s or prospect’s shoes.
 Would you really want to stare at a screen and be talked at for what would probably seem like an eternity?

 Of course, the answer is no. You don’t hear people talking about ‘death by PowerPoint’ for no reason.
-However, perhaps because of our need to feel confident in what we’re talking about, the use of brochures, slide decks, etc is rife in first meetings.
+However, perhaps because of our need to feel confident in what we’re talking about, the use of brochures, slide decks, and other supporting documents, is rife in first meetings.

 So why is it a good idea to ditch your slide deck?

 In your mind, you might think this is the point – after all, they don’t know you, so now’s your chance to make sure that they do.
-But this is a flawed strategy; mainly because it’s way too early for you to be pushing your message, as it will be only be based on an assumption that you know what they want, and how you can solve it.
+But this is a flawed strategy mainly because it’s way too early for you to be pushing your message.
+You are simply assuming that you know what they want, and how you can solve it.